OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 * PackageLicenseDeclared: mandatory in SPDX
 * PackageCopyrightText: mandatory in SPDX

+A package SHOULD be identified by a Package URL (PURL).

 Relationships between SPDX elements
 * Relationship: at least DESCRIBES and CONTAINS, needed by “NTIA SBOM Minimum elements”